HenrikJoreteg/redux-bundler/docs/api/store.md

 ## `store.destroy()`

 Lets you remove event listeners, cleanup state and unsubscribe from store listeners.
 This calls the destroy implementation for every bundle.
 It is a 1-way function and the store cannot be re-initialized afterwards.
-Handy if you want to programmatically unmount an app.
+You probably won't need this, but it can be handy if you're building a micro-frontends or portal system and you're loading/unloading whole apps in the same webpage.

 ## Special `BATCH_ACTIONS` action type